Photography in Antarctica is Different

 Snowy conditions can be a challenge as you cameras meter struggles to know what is going on.
 The dreaded “grey snow” is the result.
 By bracketing your shots, you can usually avoid this situation.
 I usually find that 3 or 4 brackets at an interval of 1 to 2 stops will cover you, which means you are more likely to get images with crisp white snow.
 Whilst this process may be unfamiliar, you should may wish to try and use your cameras internal spot meter as this will give you a more accurate reading.

-I always suggest bringing two types of lens filter.
+For Antarctica Photography, it is always recommended to take two types of lens filters.
 A UV filter to protect the front of your lens and a polarizing filter which will help reduce glare from the sea and the sky and will help saturate the colours.
 You just need to make sure you know when and where to use the polarizing filter.
-If misused, it can sometimes over-saturate the sky, which can make you photos look a little unrealistic.
+If misused, it can sometimes over-saturate the sky, which can make your photos look a little unrealistic.
 Do a few test shots before you go, you won’t regret it.

 We always take a GoPro or similar as they can be great fun.
 As well as a cool time-lapse feature, they are ideal for taking pictures and videos above and below the waterline.
 Filming inquisitive seals or mischievous penguins swimming under your zodiac is a genuine possibility.
 It’s also a good idea to invest in some of the great accessories available, like selfie stick and clamps, and have some fun exploring with the various camera functions.

 Always get some practice using your GoPro before going on your trip, as it can take some learning (especially the ones without an LCD screen on the back) and you don’t want to be spending time pushing the wrong button when that penguin is staring into the lens.

 Tip 10 – Leave the tripod at home.